What are the USPTO Trademark Application Form Requirements?

 Need Assistance with the USPTO Trademark Application Form?

 Correctly preparing the USPTO trademark application form is often trickier than it might initially seem.
-Providing incomplete or inaccurate information can lead to the delay or denial of your application, severely limit the scope of your trademark protection, or even result in the cancellation of any resulting trademark registration.
+Providing incomplete or inaccurate information can lead to (1) delays or denial of your application, (2) having to pay additional filing fees, (3) severe limitations on the scope of your trademark protection, and/or (4) potential cancellation of any resulting trademark registration.
 Needless to say, if you’re unsure of how to properly complete the application form, I recommended that you seek the advice of an experienced trademark attorney to increase the likelihood of successful registration.

 I’m US trademark attorney Morris Turek.
 If you have any questions about the USPTO trademark application form itself, or are seeking the assistance of a trademark attorney to help prepare and file your trademark application, please contact me at (314) 749-4059 for your free consultation.
 Or, simply send me a brief message through my contact form (below) or through email (morris@yourtrademarkattorney.com).
 I look forward to hearing from you soon.